kavishgr/getghrel/README.md

 ## TODO

 Add a flag to control the search for recent release tags.
-With this flag, you can choose to download the most recent nightly/unstable releases or one below them, or skip them altogether.
+With this flag, you can to include the most recent nightly/unstable releases or one below them in `-list`, or skip them altogether.

 ## Contributing